-• We will continue to highly encourage scholars over the age of 5 to be vaccinated and boosted for and against COVID-19 and will follow state and local public health requirements when it pertains to students' vaccinations.
+• We will continue to highly encourage all teammates and scholars over the age of 5 to be vaccinated for COVID-19 and will follow state and local public health requirements when it pertains to students' vaccinations.
 We will keep you informed of any updates as they become available.
-In the meantime, please visit California's official vaccination website, here, to learn more about the safety and efficacy of the vaccines, and to make an appointment.